YuanZhang1203/CMEECourseWork/Week1/Readme.txt

-   --CompileLaTeX.sh : a shell script to compile LATEX --ConcatenateTwoFiles.sh :a shell script to concatenate the contents of two files --CountLines.sh : a shell script count lines in a file --csvtospace.sh : a shell script exercise that takes a comma separated values and converts it to a space separated values file.
+   --CompileLaTeX.sh : a shell script to compile LATEX --ConcatenateTwoFiles.sh :a shell script to concatenate the contents of two files --CountLines.sh : a shell script count lines in a file --csvtospace.sh : a shell script exercise that takes comma separated values and converts it to a space separated values file.
    --FirstBiblio.bib : a text from a paper imported into BibTeX named “does the energy of a body einstein 1905”.
    --FirstExample.tex : a text for a LATEX example.
    --MyExampleScript.sh : an example of shell script to export the username, as well as presents the variables setting methods in shell scripting.